Sam-Dragon/cloud/gcp/cloud-functions.md

 # Cloud Functions

-- It is PAAS or serverless
+- It is FAAS or serverless
 - It is mainly used for run code based on events.
   - Events can be triggerd from cloud storage, cloud pub/sub, HTTP calls, firebase, cloud firestore, stack driver   logging
 - Dont care about Infrastructure